 m) entities carrying out business/credit reports regarding individuals;

-n) entities offering gambling and gaming services by electronic, informatics, telematics or interactive means; and
+n) eentities offering gambling and gaming services by electronic, informatics, telematics or interactive means; and

 o) private security companies and entities offering detective services.